Ask the Family

 The winners of the second series, The Walkingtons, were invited by CBC to play against a team from Canada in Toronto.
 The Walkingtons won.

-A winners-versus-winners series was planned for Dick'n'Dom's run but their disastrous solitary series put pay to that.
+A winners-versus-winners series was planned for Dick'n'Dom's run but their disastrous solitary series put paid to that.

 For a flavour of the kind of questions Robert Robinson used to ask on the original incaranation of the show, take a look at our sample Ask the Family Quiz.